Road rage attack: Victim flung from bonnet seriously injured

-A man thrown from the bonnet of a car and run over during a road rage attack remains in hospital with serious injuries while police are yet to make an arrest.
+A man thrown from the bonnet of a car and run over during a road rage attack remains in hospital with serious injuries, while police are yet to make an arrest.

 A police spokesman said that police had received a number of calls about the May 11 incident on Auckland's Albany Expressway and were following "positive lines" of enquiry.